omegaml/omegaml/docs/source/guide/clusters/restapi.rst

 * model - run model tasks like fit, predict
 * job - runs jobs (notebooks)
 * script - runs scripts
-* config - access the user-specific omega|ml configuration *Commercial Edition*
+* config - access the user-specific omega-ml configuration *Commercial Edition*

 The resource-key and query parameters are optional.
 If a resource-key is not provided, a list of existing resources is returned.
 If a resource-key